Obama: Men Must Check Sexist Biases, Elect Clinton

 Obama also called out Trump's supporters.

-“If you accept the support of Klan sympathisers, then you’ll tolerate that support when you’re in office,” Obama said.
+“If you accept the support of Klan sympathizers, then you’ll tolerate that support when you’re in office,” Obama said.

 “If in the middle of the game you’re spending all your time arguing with the refs,” Obama told the crowd, “then you’re a loser and you shouldn’t win.”